notetiene/ObfusCrypto/README.md

 Simple  JavaScript library  to hide  content from  automatic retrieval tools.
-It's  technically a  cryptography tool  that would  encrypt the text, but the encryption scheme  is vulnerable to numerous attack that wouldn't   make  it   unsuitable  to   be  hidden   from  an   average hacker.
+It's  technically a  cryptography tool  that would  encrypt the text, but the encryption scheme  is vulnerable to numerous attack that wouldn't make it suitable to be  hidden from an average hacker.
 That's why it's more of  an Obfuscation tool (which can by  the way always be cracked).
 It's not configured to store other characters than ASCII (no foreign characters).

 ## Example
 There's a simple [Demo](http://etienne.cc/obfucrypto/) not too fancy.